codevember/website/README.md

-# codevember-site-v2.0
+# codevember.xyz

-> Website of Codevember 2017
+> Website of Codevember

 This is a vue.js based project, if you want to know more about codevember and his concept, visit [codevember website](http://codevember.xyz/)